 The Best 13 Castles in the Rhine River

 The only Rhine river castle that has never been destroyed or damaged.
-This castle is a typical medieval masterpiece with interesting interior rooms such as wine cellar, gothic hall, chapel, horse stable and bedchambers.
+This castle is a typical medieval masterpiece with interesting interior rooms such as a wine cellar, gothic hall, chapel, horse stable, and bedchambers.
 It is located just above the small town of Braubach.

 The largest and the most interesting castle ruin to visit.
-Tourists are amazed from the labyrinth of trenches and tunnels which can be visited.
-Entering the museum in the castle, which is located in the former chapel is a must.
+Tourists are amazed by the labyrinth of trenches and tunnels which can be visited.
+Entering the museum in the castle, which is located in the former chapel, is a must.
 You can have a great meal in the restaurant near the castle, as well.

 3. Rheinstein Castle

 It is located about 300m above the Rhine river, with the most beautiful landscape behind it.
 When entering the castle, don’t miss out on the most beautiful part of the building, which is the Knight’s Hall.
 This is a room with a huge stained glass window and three-dimensional paintings.
 The castle also has a café and a gift shop where you can buy handmade wooden souvenirs.